dxc-technology/halstack-style-guide/guidelines/components/select/README.md

 ### Single select

-- A dropdown element should allow the user to select one option from a list.
+- A dialog element should allow the user to select one option from a list.
 - The select component should always display a label, different from any name in the option list.
 - If the options list is extensive, consider letting the user type for suggestions filtering the whole number of options.
 - A default choice can be displayed as the placeholder before user selection.
 It must be placed as the first item on the options list and appear selected.